 - in the last two years the police action resulted in a community based restorative justice outcome.

 *A specified offence is one that will never be filtered from a AccessNI criminal record disclosure certificate.

 - an outcome that involved a diversionary youth conference.

-- upper tier, you need to tell us
+Other police action – what you don’t need to tell us about